Effective toughness of heterogeneous materials with rate-dependent fracture energy

-How do such a trapping/untrapping dynamics impact the effective fracture properties $\bar{\Gamma}$ of periodic heterogeneous materials?
-The homogenized fracture energy $\homfracenergy$ is computed by integrating over an interval ${\Delta l}$ of uninterrupted crack propagation starting at $l_i$, the beginning of each matrix/obstacle period,
+How does such a trapping/untrapping dynamics impact the effective fracture properties $\bar{\fracenergy}$ of heterogeneous materials?
+We compute the homogenized fracture energy $\homfracenergy$ by integrating over an interval ${\Delta l}$ of uninterrupted crack propagation starting at $l_i$, the beginning of each matrix/obstacle period,